HOW TO CHOOSE A RING

 Set a Budget

 Start your search by establishing a realistic budget.
 Over the past few decades, diamond companies have marketed the idea that an engagement ring should cost the equivalent of one, two, or even three month’s salary.
 These “rules” should be ignored in favor of what feels right for your partner and you.
 An engagement ring can cost anywhere between three to six figures.
 How much you spend is a completely personal choice.
-With more online jewelry stores, it’s easier to find value for money than shopping at a traditional offline jewelry store.
+With online jewelry stores like James Allen and Blue Nile, it’s easier to find value for money than shopping at a traditional offline jewelry store.

 Choose a Style